With the rise of gluten-free labels on food products, many Muslims are left wondering: Is gluten halal?

 What Exactly Is Gluten?
 (Ingredient-Level Breakdown)

 Gluten is a group of proteins found naturally in certain cereal grains that gives dough and baked goods their elasticity and texture.
+The science behind fermentation and dough development is further explored in bulk fermentation in bread making.

 These proteins, gliadin and glutenin, form a network that helps bread rise and maintain its chewy texture while giving pasta its firm structure.